-As a lecturer in English, I am often asked by my students whether it is better to read fiction books rather than non-fiction ones.
-At first, I am especially thrilled that my students are interested to read, but I also find the question to be intriguing, if not baffling: What is behind the idea that reading non-fiction is better than reading fiction?
+As an English lecturer, students frequently ask me if it is preferable to read fiction books rather than non-fiction.
+At first, I am especially thrilled that my students are interested in reading, but I also find the question to be intriguing, if not baffling: What is behind the idea that reading non-fiction is better than reading fiction?
 And is this necessarily true?
-Fiction may merely be enjoyable, whereas non-fiction can be intellectually stimulating.
-But is being engrossed with a good book actually be better and more important for us to pursue, rather than choosing to read a non-fiction book over a literary fiction?

-Through reading fiction, our imagination blossoms.
+Through reading fiction, our imagination and creativity can blossom.
 Literary fiction is an incredible example of art because it allows remarkable room for our own interpretation.
-Simply put: You’re given a direction, but you create the path.
+Simply put, you’re given a direction, but you create the path.
 With expanded creativity, you discover new ideas that can take any idea to the next level.

-More than just arousing our imaginations, it is also by reading fictions such as Jane Austen’s novels that I have found myself, and in the process realised my true emotions when reading, as well as my wants and needs.
-When we read, the fetters of social pressure are released, and we find ourselves looking at life in the perspective we’ve always believed to be true but hid from ourselves and others.
-This helps us discern our most important priorities including goals for personal improvement.
+More than just arousing our imaginations, it is also by reading fiction such as Jane Austen’s novels that I have found myself, and in the process, I have realised my true emotions when reading, as well as my wants and needs.
+When we read, the fetters of social pressure are released, and we find ourselves looking at life from the perspective we’ve always believed to be true but hid from ourselves and others.
+This helps us discern our most important priorities, including goals for personal improvement.

-Reading can also provide us a sense of calm in just a few minutes.
-A 2009 study by the University of Sussex has revealed that by reading for six minutes, it can help us reduce our stress levels by up to 68 per cent.
-This could be because as we focus on the emerging plot our minds begin to wander and relax.
+Reading can also provide us with a sense of calm in just a few minutes.
+A 2009 study by researchers from the University of Sussex revealed that reading for six minutes can help us reduce our stress levels by up to 68%.
+This could be because, as we focus on the emerging plot, our minds begin to wander and relax.

 But I still have to give credit to non-fiction works because it is from them that we gain knowledge (useful facts and information).
-However, it is fiction which reveals wisdom, or the ability to apply knowledge, through an exposure to various intricate and imagined situations.
+It is fiction that reveals wisdom, or the ability to apply knowledge, through exposure to various intricate and imagined situations.